After an undoubtedly demanding year, we at EQ Office look forward to beginning a phase of collective renewal for all.

 The measures described above are just some of the actions that EQ has taken to help ensure the health and well-being of our communities and support your reentry to the workplace.
 Your property manager has developed detailed protocols for each building, following the latest CDC recommendations and state and local government guidance.
 Please contact your property manager with questions.

 To manage the flow of traffic, some properties will have alternate main entrances.
 Please follow the traffic pattern as directed by the signage within the building.

-An organization’s successful return to work will take time and require a thoughtful approach that addresses changes in people’s habits and behavior as well as company spaces and procedures.
+Following a demanding year, we recognize that instilling humanity in communities and workplaces is more important than ever.
+Organizations must continue adopting a thoughtful approach that addresses changes in people’s habits and behavior, as well as company spaces and procedures.

-Every organization’s return to the office will be different and should be customized based on its workplace culture, objectives and work styles.
-To guide the planning process, we have assembled a checklist of categories and items that organizations may wish to consider.
-What follows is provided as a resource tool, and each organization will adapt processes and protocols as it finds most appropriate.
+Organizations should customize their return to workplace based on individual cultures, objectives and work styles.
+To guide the planning process, we have assembled a checklist of categories and items that organizations may consider.
+We have provided a resource tool to help each organization adapt processes and protocols as needed.

 Change Management + Coaching